-Due to a wide variety of factors, opioid abuse has skyrocketed in recent years, causing the Centers for Disease Control and Prevention (CDC) to label prescription drug abuse in the U.S. as an epidemic.
-Whether people are abusing their own prescription painkillers or resorting to heroin from street dealers, the outcome is always the same: opioid addiction.
+Due to a wide variety of factors, opioid abuse has skyrocketed in the recent years, causing the Centers for Disease Control and Prevention (CDC) to label prescription drug abuse in the U.S. as an epidemic.
+Whether people are abusing their own prescription painkillers or resorting to heroin from street dealers, the outcome is always the same: addiction.

-NIDA notes the rise in heroin use – and fatal heroin overdoses – is the result of the government cracking down on reckless prescribing practices and of the skyrocketing street costs for prescription pills.
+NIDA notes that the rise in heroin use – and fatal heroin overdoses – is the result of the government cracking down on reckless prescribing practices and of the skyrocketing street costs for prescription pills.
 In big cities – New York, Miami, Detroit, Chicago, Los Angeles — a single pill of OxyContin can fetch up to $80.
-Many of today’s heroin addicts started out abusing prescription drugs looted from medicine cabinets or provided by family and friends.
+Many of today’s heroin addicts started abusing prescription drugs that were either looted from medicine cabinets or provided by family and friends.
 When the supply dried up, they turned to cheaper heroin.

-All addictions are insidious; what makes opiate addiction particularly heinous is the drug becomes the center of the addict’s universe.
-This is a terrible dynamic because addicts physically crave the substance and become irrational, paranoid and desperate if they suspect they may have to go without.
+All addictions are insidious; what makes opioid addiction particularly heinous is the drug becomes the center of the addict’s universe.
+This is a terrible dynamic because people addicted to opioids physically crave the substance and become irrational, paranoid and desperate if they suspect they may have to go without.
 No doubt, memories of withdrawal contribute to this alarm.
 Symptoms of withdrawal include nausea and vomiting, diarrhea, restlessness, involuntary leg movements, watery eyes, runny nose, loss of appetite, profuse sweating, chills, insomnia, hot flashes, muscle cramps, irritability and panic.